Saketh2611/PacketIQ/README.md

 | `embedding` | Cosine similarity threshold only |
 | `learned` | Logistic Regression (or XGBoost) on feature vector |

+> **`learned` requires a trained model first.** It loads `models/boundary_classifier.joblib`, which is **not** included in the repo (it's gitignored and only produced by training).
+If that file is missing, the pipeline logs a warning and **silently falls back to `baseline`** — you won't get an error, just baseline-quality results.
+Train it with:
+> ```bash
+> python scripts/run_benchmarks.py --stage stage1
+> ```
+> This downloads the configured HuggingFace datasets and trains on the full OpenPSS mirror train split (~40k rows), so it needs internet access and a few minutes.
+Use `--max-train-streams N` to train on a smaller subset for a quick smoke test.

 Boundary decisions are converted to contiguous page groups.
 Each group is classified using heuristic + optional embedding-based classifiers.

 ### Stage 2: Structured Document Representation